12.010 Computational Methods of Scientific

 The lecture notes are

-document format (PDF).
-The most
+(PDF).
+The most complete version

-viewed.
+lecture.
 Lecture notes are added

 Lecture 01: Class introduction; overview of languages;